RuthLD/PyBer_Analysis/README.md

 # PyBer_Analysis
-Project 5 of Data Analysis BootCamp.
 Use SciPy and NumPy to analyze rideshare data from January to early May of 2019 and use Matplotlib to create a compelling visualization.
 # Overview:
 The project goal was to analyze all the rideshare data from January to early May of 2019 and create compelling visualizations comparing the city types, urban, suburban, and rural.